mitchellvanw/hashids/README.md

   php artisan config:publish mitch/hashids
   ```

-<b>And voila!</b>

-The only thing which is left to do is add a salt to the configuration and you are good to go!
-Add the salt here: `app/config/packages/mitchellvanw/hashids/config.php`.

 ## Usage
 Once you've followed all the steps and completed the installation you can use Hashids.